 Have you wondered what are the good study habits for kids to learn math?
 In this fast-paced society, everyone’s talking about speed and efficiency.
 Yet, procrastination is a very real thing, especially for most primary school children considering how young they still are.
-That explains why some choose to wait until the very last minute before they start studying for their math exam.
+That explains why some kids choose to wait until the very last minute before they start studying for their math exam.
 But with less time to study on the class material, it’s easy for children to feel stressed.

 1. Make it part of your child’s routine

 Studying for 15 minutes every day is an easy amount of time to “squeeze in” at any time of the day.
 Discuss with your child when this golden period will be and build it into their routine.
 This will help them form a good habit of revising over time, so they don’t have to do any last minute studying before any math exam.
 You can also give some control to your child on how they would like to use these 15 minutes to learn.
 Whether they want to revise the notes in class or join a quick study group with their friends is entirely up to them.
 This will make your child more likely and motivated to follow through with the study session.

 2. Make math revision fun

-3. Choosing the right kind of work
+3. Choosing the right materials for your child